Participants at the Independent Living Seminar.

 Worked as a consultant on IL for JICA in Thailand, and has conducted training courses in the Philippines and Korea.
 Has published several books on IL and peer-counseling in Japanese.

-Ms. Aiko Tsusumi, Vice President of Machida Human Network (IL Centre)
+Ms. Aiko Tsutsumi, Vice President of Machida Human Network (IL Centre)

 Published several books on IL, peer-counseling, and issues on Eugenic protection law in Japanese.
 She was also in charge of several training programmes on IL for international participants.